2008 Special Event FAQs

 A. Special-event proposal forms for the 2008 convention will be available online at the MLA Web site beginning in January 2008.
-Proposal forms may also be requested from the MLA convention office (firstname.lastname@example.org).
+Proposal forms may also be requested from the MLA convention office (email@example.com

 Q. How can I make sure that my proposal will be accepted?

 A. There is no way to guarantee that your proposal will be accepted.
 It is very important that your proposal include a description of the proposed event with intellectual justification, why you chose the participants and format you did, how the event will function, and who will facilitate the event at the convention.
 These events cannot be for the purpose of self-promotion.
 Your proposed event should be designed with space, lighting, and time limitations in mind.
 The MLA convention uses hotel meeting rooms for sessions.
 These rooms are set theater-style and may not have a stage or special lighting available.
 Changes to room setups cannot be guaranteed.
 The Program Committee tends to accept only those proposed events that are supported by a strong written proposal and not solely by a timely subject, a worthwhile cause, or a prestigious speaker.
 Proposals that are not submitted on the MLA proposal form, that do not contain all the requested information, or that contain participants who are not MLA members (or have not been granted waivers of membership) by the 7 April deadline will be at a disadvantage.
-For complete information on the procedures for proposing a special event, please refer to the Procedures for Organizing Meetings at the MLA Convention, which can also be found in the September PMLA.
+For complete information on the procedures for proposing a special event, please refer to the Procedures for Organizing Meetings at the MLA Convention

 Q. How can I invite a nonmember or VIP to be a session participant?